(Banner photo credit: Roman Novitzky)

 This was a truly great "in conversation" event, with many amazing stories from an impressive artist who has already had a hugely illustrious career, and still has a lot to give.

-A full report will be available on the website in due course, and a recording will be shared on the ‘members only’ page in a few month’s time.
+A full report is now available on the 'reports' page, and a recording will be shared on the ‘members only’ page in due course.

 You can find out more about our upcoming events, or join the LBC, by following the links below: